zzp229/NILMFormer/README.md

 These features are concatenated and fed into the Transformer block, followed by a simple Head to obtain a 1D sequence of values.
 The final step consists of linearly projecting back the *TokenStats* (referred to as *ProjStats*) to 2 scalar values that are then used to denormalize the output, providing the final individual appliance consumption.

-**Timestamps-Related Positional Encoding:** leverages discrete timestamps (minutes, hours, days, months) extracted from each input subsequence.
+**Timestamps-Related Positional Encoding (TimeRPE):** TimeRPE leverages discrete timestamps (minutes, hours, days, months) extracted from each input subsequence.
 Each timestamp is transformed through a sinusoidal function, capturing periodic behaviors.
 These signals are then projected into a higher-dimensional space via a 1D convolution (kernel size = 1).
 This approach provides a more **time-aware** embedding than standard positional encoding, helping the model better handle real-world temporal patterns.